Interruption to your water supply - Stevenage - SG1

 With 16,500 kilometres of pipes supplying over 1.2 million customer properties renewing our network is a non-stop job.

-Each year we renew about 1% of our pipes.
-Renewing at this rate ensures a continuous, secure supply of top quality tap water at the lowest possible price to our customers.
+Renewing these pipes ensures a continuous, secure supply of top quality tap water at the lowest possible price to our customers.
 Renewing pipes is a costly operation meaning careful prioritising of those pipes that most urgently need replacing.
 We constantly check the condition of our pipes and use historical data to predict which are most likely to burst.
 When selecting a renewal scheme we also check that our work won’t cause unnecessary interruptions to customer supplies, flooding or major traffic disruption.

 Once we’ve identified the most urgent pipes for renewal, we liaise with the Highways Authorities to agree when we can carry out the work.
 We appreciate that renewals can cause disruption and inconvenience to our customers, but with careful design and planning we will make sure we renew the right pipes at the right time at a reasonable cost to ensure our infrastructure is fit for 21st century needs.